 A tummy tuck, also known as an Abdominoplasty, is an extensive cosmetic surgery procedure for removing excess skin and fat (may involve liposuction) from the abdominal area and in the process tightening the abdominal muscles.
 This type of plastic surgery helps to improve body contouring around the recipient’s waistline, leaving them with a flatter, more toned stomach.
 It’s a popular cosmetic procedure due to its ability to transform the recipient’s shape and give back their confidence.

 Recovery is often a concern for many patients who undertake the cosmetic surgery.
 While the process is not pain-free, you’ll be able to resume your daily activities within a few day if you follow these tips to shorten the recovery time post tummy tuck surgery.

 What is involved in a tummy tuck procedure?

 A tummy tuck procedure involves the removal of excess skin and fat from the abdomen while tightening the abdominal muscles.
 Depending on the patient, the cosmetic surgery generally takes between two to five hours for a complete Abdominoplasty.

-While under general anaesthetic, the plastic surgeon creates an incision extending from each hip, just above the pubic area.
+While under general anaesthetic, the doctor creates an incision extending from each hip, just above the pubic area.
 The scar from this incision is designed to remain hidden underneath bikinis or underwear.
 A second incision will be made to free the navel from surrounding tissue.
 Patients undergoing a partial Abdominoplasty will have a much shorter incision and the navel will not be moved.